neilchaudhuri/vidya-website/content/blog/pop-goes-the-blockchain.md

 Blockchain has been around for a decade and only just now is emerging as a potential solution for everything from banking to health care to improving the taste of fat-free ranch dressing.
-Until Blockchain learns the lessons of the past and resolves its own inherent paradoxes, we will not realize its true potential if enough early adopters get burned to turn off future ones.
+Until Blockchain learns the lessons of the past and resolves its own inherent paradoxes, we will not realize the true potential of this otherwise transformative technology if enough early adopters get burned to turn off future ones.